October 15, 2009

 Vol. 38, Fasc.
 2. (Apr., 1988), pp. 148-164.

-"Biblical Hebrew and modern Arabic dialects.
-Some
+modern Arabic dialects.
+Some parallel

-parallel lines of development", jerusalem
+lines of development", jerusalem

 studies in arabic and islam vol. 12 (1989), p.
 94-117.